Accelerating New Discoveries that Save and Improve the Lives of Children

 When a child is seriously sick or injured, an entire lifetime hangs in the balance.
 Yet, nationally, funding for pediatric research continues to trail efforts targeted for adults.
 Children deserve innovation inspired by their needs.

-That’s why Children’s National is creating a one-of-a-kind pediatric research and innovation hub.
+That’s why Children’s National Hospital is creating a one-of-a-kind pediatric research and innovation hub.
 Located on a nearly 12-acre portion of the former Walter Reed Army Medical Center campus, we will combine our strengths with those of public and private partners who share our vision.
 Here, breakthrough discoveries can more quickly be translated into new treatments and technologies benefitting kids.

-This exciting effort opens in 2020, coinciding with the 150th Anniversary of Children’s National Health System.
+This exciting effort opens in 2020, coinciding with the 150th Anniversary of Children’s National.